-The prices of new cars are taken into account, as they are often a good guide to the cost of replacement and repair.
+The prices of new cars are taken into account, as they're a good guide to the cost of replacement and repair.

-A standard list of 23 common parts is used to compare the cost of parts from one manufacturer with those from another.
-The lower these costs, the more likelihood there is of a lower group rating.
+A standard list of 23 common parts is used to compare the cost of parts from manufacturers.
+The lower these costs, the more likely a lower group rating.

 Acceleration and top speed are important factors.
-Insurers know very well, from their claims statistics, that high performance cars often result in more frequent insurance claims.
+Insurance claims statistics show that high performance cars often result in more frequent insurance claims.

-The standard of front and rear bumpers affects how cars perform in a front to rear accident.
-Cars with bumpers that are compatible with the insurer's criteria qualify for lower insurance ratings.
+Cars with bumpers that are compatible with the insurer's criteria will qualify for lower insurance ratings.

-Security features fitted as standard equipment by motor manufacturers can help to reduce insurance claims costs.
-Such features include high security door locks, alarm or immobilisation systems, glass etching, coded audio equipment, locking devices for alloy wheels, and a visible Vehicle Identification Number (VIN).
+Security features fitted by motor manufacturers can help to reduce insurance claims costs.
+Features include high security door locks, alarm or immobilisation systems and glass etching.

 Find the insurance group rating of a car

-To check the insurance group of a car you're interested in, log in to MyVehicle at Thatcham Research.
+To check the insurance group of a car, log in to MyVehicle at Thatcham Research.